-For years, we’ve all known that lead is a dangerous toxin that can result in serious health problems.
-As a result, we’ve seen lead removed from our gasoline, and we’ve seen it removed from our paint.
+We’ve known for years that lead is a dangerous toxin that can result in serious health problems.
+As a result, we’ve seen lead removed from our gasoline and our paint.
 But unfortunately, the problem of lead poisoning – particularly in children – has not gone away.
 While lead-based paints were banned in 1978, much of our housing stock in New England – including in New Hampshire, where I live and work – is old enough to contain lead paint.
-And when that lead paint either deteriorates, or is disturbed, the health of our kids is put at risk.
+And when that paint deteriorates or is disturbed, the health of our kids is put at risk.

 In this blog – the first in a series – I briefly describe the nature and extent of childhood lead poisoning, with a focus on New Hampshire.
 In upcoming blog posts, I’ll drill down on some of the specific challenges we face, and needed solutions.